kaanmetep/plan-a-trip-app/README.md

 ## Live Demo
 Explore the live demo: plan-a-trip-app.vercel.app (try to go with google chrome. safari might have some security problems.)

+## Development Focus: JavaScript Concepts
+### Focused JavaScript Skill Advancement in this Project's Development:
+This project aimed to reinforce understanding and proficiency in essential JavaScript concepts.
+The focus areas included array manipulation, DOM manipulation, conditional statements, event handling, asynchronous operations, and handling dynamic user interactions.
+The implementation of features like adding markers, managing arrays, and updating the UI dynamically allowed for a practical application of these core JavaScript concepts.

 ## Used APIs and Libraries
 Geolocation API.
 (To get user's current location.)
 Leaflet library.
 (To get a map.)